ShilShell/es6_samples/set.md

 console.log(set.has('1'));//false
 console.log(set.has(22));//false
 ```
 In the above snippet the object is created and 3 items are added to it.
-It has property to check the size and method 'has' to check if item already added.
+It has property to check the `size` and method `has` to check if item already exist.

 ```javascript